Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 You can write Azure Functions in the Azure Portal, or you can write them in Visual Studio Code.
 In this exercise, you will use Visual Studio Code to deploy an existing Azure Function that transforms raw accelerometer data arriving at the IoT Hub you created in Lab 1 into flight data denoting the disposition of an aircraft, and that transmits the transformed data to the Event Hub you created in [Exercise 1](#Exercise1).

+1. Azure Functions extension is required for this exercise.
+Please install **Azure Functions extension** for Visual Studio Code as well as its **Prerequisites** from this [page](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).

-1. In Visual Studio code, open the workspace of **FlySim** and open the folder of C# Azure Functions named "FlySimFunctions".
+1. In Visual Studio code, open the workspace of **FlySim** and navigate to the folder of C# Azure Functions named "FlySimFunctions".

 	![Creating a new Azure Functions project](Images/vs-add-project.png)

     _Open Azure Functions_

 1. If you see the following notification to resolve dependencies, please click **Restore**.

 	![resolve dependency](Images/resolve_dependency.png)